Veterans BenefitsApril 6, 2026 · 10 min read · By Dan Stevens

 There's one adjustment that works in your favor: the bilateral factor, defined in 38 CFR § 4.26.

-If you have compensable (greater than 0%) disabilities affecting both sides of a paired body part — both knees, both arms, both legs, both eyes — the VA applies a 10% bonus to the combined value of those bilateral disabilities before mixing them into the overall calculation.
+If you have compensable (greater than 0%) disabilities affecting both sides of a paired body part — both arms, both legs, or paired skeletal muscles — the VA combines those bilateral ratings, adds a 10% bonus to that combined value, and rounds the result to the nearest whole number before mixing it into the rest of the calculation.

 Example: Left knee 20% + Right knee 10% + PTSD 50%